Mesh LogoMesh

 Sign transaction (application)

-The backend will sign the transaction with the application wallet:
+The backend signs with the application wallet:

 const meshWalletSignedTx = await systemWallet.signTx(unsignedTx, true);